 While some vehicle manufacturers are able to catch a motor vehicle defect and other errors in a timely manner, others do not.
 Sometimes, a dangerous vehicle could be on the road for years before an auto defect is identified.
-If you were injured in a Chicago auto accident that was caused by a defective car parts, you can contact The Kryder Law Group, LLC.
-A Chicago, IL defective automobile accident lawyer can help you recover compensation for your various expenses.
+If you were injured in a Chicago auto accident that was caused by a defective car parts, you can contact a Chicago car manufacturer defect accident lawyer at The Kryder Law Group, LLC.
+A Chicago, IL defective automobile lawyer can help you recover compensation for your various expenses.

 Holding a Vehicle Manufacturer Liable for Motor Vehicle Defects and Flaws After an Accident

 Vehicle manufacturing companies are required to produce their vehicles in accordance with Federal Motor Vehicle Safety Standards, according to the National Highway Traffic Safety Administration (NHTSA).
 These standards “set minimum performance requirements” for certain parts of vehicles that concern the safety of drivers and passengers.
 For example, manufacturers must ensure that a car’s airbags, brakes, and tires comply with Federal Motor Vehicle Safety Standards before consumers purchase their vehicles.